JHU-PL-Lab/www-fpse/lecture/intro.md

 ## What is Functional Programming (FP)?

 * It is a style of programming where functions are the centerpiece
-* A key dimension is functions-as-data: functions can be passed and returned
+* A key dimension is functions-as-data: functions can be passed to and returned from functions
-* It emphasizes immutability: data structures that cannot be changed after being created
+* It emphasizes *immutability*: data structures that cannot be changed after being created
 * Mathematical functions are implicitly immutable so FP aligns much more closely with math
   - It is much easier to write completely correct programs in an FP style for that reason